Special Report: The remaking of Narendra Modi

 "WE HAVE NO ORDERS TO SAVE YOU"

 Modi joined the BJP in 1987.
-With a reputation as an efficient organiser he rose through the ranks, although his self-promotion and ambition earned him enemies along the way, according to various biographies.
+With a reputation as an efficient organizer he rose through the ranks, although his self-promotion and ambition earned him enemies along the way, according to various biographies.

 Parimal Nathwani, group president in Gujarat of one of India's biggest companies, Reliance Industries Limited, tells a story that captures Modi's drive to succeed.
 In January 2001, nine months before Modi became chief minister, Gujarat was hit by one of the worst earthquakes in India's recorded history.
 Modi, who was working at the BJP headquarters in Delhi, called Nathwani at Reliance to ask if he could borrow the company jet to fly to Kutch, the hardest-hit district.